pivotal/blog/content/post/Users/neo/workspace/blog/content/post/how-to-set-up-an-elixir-cluster-on-amazon-ec2.md

 date: 2016-09-06T11:57:56+08:00
 draft: true
 short: |
   Learn how to set up an Elixir cluster and how to deploy a Phoenix application on Amazon EC2.
-The techniques outlined in this article can equally apply to other providers such as Digital Ocean Linode.
+The techniques outlined in this article can equally apply to other providers such as Digital Ocean and Linode.

 title: How to set up an Elixir Cluster on Amazon EC2
 ---